macloo/github-howto-and-github-desktop/git_branches/README.md

 ### Create a new branch in the app

 In the black bar at the top of your GitHub Desktop app, the middle button is the “Branch” button.
+It says “Current Branch” and (right now) *master*.

 <img src="../images/git-branch.png" alt="Git branch icon" width=60>

-Click it to open the Branches list:
+Click it to open the Branches list.
+You only have one branch, *master*.
+It has a check mark to show it’s the branch you’re in now.

 <img src="../images/branch-example.png" alt="Branches list in the app" width=348>